DeAndre Liggins

-DeAndre Desmond Liggins (born March 31, 1988) is an American professional basketball player for Al-Ahli of the Saudi Premier League.
+DeAndre Desmond Liggins (born March 31, 1988) is an American professional basketball player for Dijlah Al-Jamiea of the Iraqi Basketball Premier League.
 He played college basketball for Kentucky.

 High school career

+Liggins attended George Washington High School in Chicago and transferred to Findlay Prep in Henderson, Nevada, for his senior season.
 Considered a four-star recruit by Rivals.com, Liggins was listed as the No. 6 point guard and the No. 28 player in the nation in 2008.

 College career

 Liggins played three years at the University of Kentucky.
 He spent his first two years mostly coming off the bench, but in his junior year, coach John Calipari decided to start him.
 After his junior season, he elected to enter the 2011 NBA draft.

 Professional career

 Orlando Magic (2011–2012)

 On June 24, 2011, Liggins was selected with the 53rd overall pick in the 2011 NBA draft by the Orlando Magic.
-Liggins made his NBA debut for Orlando on February 20, 2012 in a road game against the Milwaukee Bucks where he recorded three points and two rebounds in 10 minutes on the court.
+Liggins made his NBA debut for Orlando on February 20, 2012, in a road game against the Milwaukee Bucks where he recorded three points and two rebounds in 10 minutes on the court.
 In July 2012, he joined the Magic for the 2012 NBA Summer League.